Philip Scott

 Professor of Digital Health & Care, University of Wales Trinity Saint David

-Join Westminster Insight’s Digital Health and Care Conference to hear the latest updates on key policies, technologies, and funding, shaping the future of digital health and social care.
+Join Westminster Insight’s Digital Health and Care Conference to hear the latest updates on key policies, technologies, and funding shaping the future of digital health and social care.

 Learn how to build a clear vision and practical strategy for transformation, assess whether your systems can meet future interoperability standards, and prepare for forthcoming legislation.
-Explore what a Single Patient Record could mean in practice, balancing integration with data protection, consent management, and GDPR compliance.

 Gain valuable insight into the funding landscape for digital innovation, from national and regional programmes to research and development funds.
 Discover how partnerships with technology suppliers and universities can strengthen your funding bids.